htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     setting ``EVENT_LOG_INFORMATION_ATTRS`` (see
     :ref:`admin-manual/configuration-macros:daemon logging configuration file
     entries`) but it applies to the job event log instead of the system event log.

+:index:`JobBatchName<single: JobBatchName; ClassAd job attribute>` :index:`job ClassAd attribute<single: job ClassAd attribute; JobBatchName>`

+``JobBatchName``
+    If a job is given a batch name with the -batch-name option to `condor_submit`, this string valued attribute will contain the batch name.

 :index:`JobCurrentFinishTransferInputDate<single: JobCurrentFinishTransferInputDate; ClassAd job attribute>` :index:`job ClassAd attribute<single: job ClassAd attribute; JobCurrentFinishTransferInputDate>`